mobilekosmos/moralis-sdk-android/Readme.md

 3. Extend your authenticating Activity from Moralis.MoralisAuthenticationCallback
 4. Call ```Moralis.onStart(this)``` and ```Moralis.onDestroy(this)``` in the respectives lifecycle callbacks.
+5. Now you can call Moralis.authenticate() as per Moralis Docs or any Moralis function you want.
 Check the MainActivity class in the Sample to see a working example.

 Note: the library automatically adds a line to the app's manifest:
 ```android:networkSecurityConfig="@xml/network_config"```
 If your app is already setting this you must manually add the content of network_config.xml to your file.
 This is currently needed by the WalletConnect integration, but hopefully we can get rid of it in the final version.

 ## Disclaimer
 This is a proof of concept, not ready for production yet, work in progress.